sagannotcarl/nnpn-static/site/content/about/board/cynthia-white/index.md

 - Board of Directors
 ---

-Director of New Play Development, Orlando Shakespeare Theatre
+Director of New Play Development, Orlando Shakes in partnership with UCF